Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory: Introduction

-In this work, we adopt the cluster EFT to analyze the elastic scattering of $\alpha$ particle and $^{12}$C. Undetermined constants of the theory corresponding to ERE parameters for the angular momentum from $l=0$ to $l=6$ are fitted to the elastic $\alpha$-$^{12}$C scattering cross section data in the energy range 2.6--6.7 MeV and 32 angle values in the range 24.0--165.9$^\circ$~\cite{tetal-prc09}.
-Total number of data amounts to 11,392.
-To handle the large number of data efficiently and to obtain optimized results for the fitted parameters, we apply two different machine learning approaches.
+In this work, we adopt the cluster EFT to analyze the elastic scattering of $\alpha$ particle and $^{12}$C. Undetermined constants of the theory corresponding to ERE parameters for the angular momentum from $l=0$ to $l=6$ are fitted to the elastic $\alpha$-$^{12}$C scattering cross section data in the energy range 2.6--6.7 MeV and 32 angle values in the range 24.0$^\circ$--165.9$^\circ$~\cite{tetal-prc09}.
+Total number of data amounts to 11~392.
+To efficiently handle the large number of data and to obtain optimized values of the fitted parameters, we employ two complementary numerical techniques.
 First, we adopt the differential evolution (DE) algorithm to determine the ERE parameters of the theory.
 It is known that DE is a method optimized to find global minimum over a large number of parameter space.
 Once the parameters are determined from the DE calculation, we use the values of DE as a starting point of the Markov chain Monte Carlo (MCMC) calculation.
-There are two purposes to run the MCMC algorithm: the first is a cross check of the results obtained by the DE calculation, and the second is to estimate the uncertainties of the parameters.
+There are two purposes to run the MCMC algorithm: the first is a crosscheck of the results obtained by the DE calculation, and the second is to estimate the uncertainties of the parameters.
 Estimation of the uncertainty is particularly important in the extrapolation of the theory to astrophysical energy scales.
 It is claimed that to have a quantitative description of the helium burning process, the capture cross section at $E_G$ should be controlled with uncertainties less than 10~\% \cite{deboer}.